scaffold-eth/se-2-challenges/README.md

 - [ ] Can you transfer tokens to a different account?

 > 📝 Edit `Vendor.sol` to inherit _Ownable_.

+`contract Vendor is Ownable {`

+⚠️ You will also need to import the Ownable.sol contract!

 In `deploy/01_deploy_vendor.js` you will need to call `transferOwnership()` on the `Vendor` to make _your frontend address_ the `owner`: